My On-Line Publications

 Why A Low Angle Break?

-This short article explains why Titanic was much more likely to break in half at a relatively small angle of trim (between 10°
+This short article explains why Titanic was much more likely to break in half at a relatively small angle of trim (between 10° and

-and 15°) rather than at a high angle as once previously thought.
-Use is made of a simple analogy to a floating beam
+15°) rather than at a high angle as once previously thought.
+Use is made of a simple analogy to a floating beam pivoted at one end,

-pivoted at one end, and a curve of bending moment Vs. trim angle is derived.
+and a curve of bending moment Vs. trim angle is derived.

 A Matter of Stability and Trim

-This article derives the height above the keel of Titanic's Center of Buoyancy (KB), Center of Gravity (KG), and
+This article derives the height above the keel of Titanic's Center of Buoyancy (KB), Center of Gravity (KG), and Metacenter (KM)

-Metacenter (KM) for the night of April 14, 1912, before the accident took place.
-Also derived are the ship's Metacentric
+for the night of April 14, 1912, before the accident took place.
+Also derived are the ship's Metacentric Radius (BM), Initial Righting

-Radius (BM), Initial Righting Arm (GZ) and Righting Moment (WxGZ) as a function of heeling angle in degrees.
-In
+Arm (GZ) and Righting Moment (WxGZ) as a function of heeling angle in degrees.
+In addition, the location of its Longitudinal

-addition, the location of its Longitudinal Center of Floatation (LCF) is also derived.
-These parameters, along with the
+Center of Floatation (LCF) is also derived.
+These parameters, along with the ship's displacement (W), draft (T), and Metacentric

-ship's displacement (W), draft (T), and Metacentric height (GM) on that night are also discussed.
-Knowledge of these
+height (GM) on that night are also discussed.
+Knowledge of these parameters are a must for anyone wanting to build an accurate

-characteristics as the real ship, or for analyzing other aspects dealing with its stability or trim.
+floating model that has the same stability and trim characteristics as the real ship, or for analyzing other aspects dealing with its

 She Turned Two Points in 37 Seconds

 This in-depth article deals with the turning characteristics of Olympic and Titanic.
-Based on data presented by H&W's
+Based on data presented by H&W's naval

-the going full speed ahead.
-We also were able to determine the performance during several zig-zag maneuvers where the
+speed ahead.
+We also were able to determine the performance during several zig-zag maneuvers where the helm is ordered shifted

-helm is ordered shifted to the opposite side at a specified time following the initial helm order.
-The article also looks at the
+to the opposite side at a specified time following the initial helm order.
+The article also looks at the classic story of

-Titanic's encounter with the iceberg and the various claims made by eyewitnesses.
-It also looked into the
+encounter with the iceberg and the various claims made by eyewitnesses.
+It also looked into the dynamics of the initial impact with

-dynamics of the initial impact with the iceberg.
-Several appendices are also included with show the details behind the
+the iceberg.
+Several appendices are also included with show the details behind the various curves and data that are presented as well

 Rockets, Lifeboats, and Time Changes

-This article, now available on line, was first published in TIS's Voyage 70, Winter 2009 issue, and in BTS's Atlantic Daily
+This article, now available on line, was first published in TIS's Voyage 70, Winter 2009 issue, and in BTS's Atlantic Daily Bulletin,

-, December 2009 issue.
-It deals with rocket sightings on the Californian and how they correlate with rocket firings,
+December 2009 issue.
+It deals with rocket sightings on the

-lifeboat launchings, and planned time changes that took place on the
+launchings, and planned time changes that took place on the

 Titanic.